-Yesterday I visited the Dirección Municipal de la Mujer (DMM) (which is this town’s women’s center) to speak with the director, Martina P.V.
+Yesterday I visited the Dirección Municipal de la Mujer (DMM) (which is this town’s women’s center) to speak with Director, Lic.
+Martina P.V.
 She explained that they used to be called The Office of the Woman but under that title they had little to no real funding for their work.
-Now they have the title, “Dirreción Municipal” (roughly translates to “management” or “administration”) which enables them to have funding for their services.
+Now the name, “Dirreción Municipal” (roughly translates to “management” or “administration”) enables them to receive city funding for their services.
 Lic.
 Martina has worked with the office for four years and became its director in 2016.
 By the way, “Lic. stands for “Licenciada” which means that one has graduated from university.

 That’s it for this post.
 Stay tuned for more!